AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 These services enable you to:

 * **Create enrolment experiences with tools of your choice:** Increase authoring efficiency by decoupling content sources.
-Out of the box you can use both Document-based Authoring (Microsoft SharePoint or Google Drive) and WYSIWYG Authoring (Adaptive Forms Editor).
-You can work with multiple content sources on the same forms site and use your preferred authoring tools, such as Microsoft Excel, Google Sheets, or Adaptive Forms Editor.
+Out of the box you can use Document-based Authoring (Microsoft SharePoint or Google Drive), WYSIWYG Authoring (Universal Editor or Adaptive Forms Editor).
+You can work with multiple content sources on the same forms site and use your preferred authoring tools, such as Microsoft Excel, Google Sheets, Universal Editor, or Adaptive Forms Editor.

 * **Deliver exceptional Digital Enrolment experiences:** Deliver Digital Enrolment experiences that load and render quickly and continuously monitor your forms performance through real use monitoring (RUM).
 Faster loading times and optimized user experience contribute to higher form completion and conversion rates.